danielmrcl/danielmrcl.github.io/README.md

 **ABOUT ME**

-Since 2021 working on developing Java 8+ applications with Spring and PostgreSQL in microservices architecture for critical, efficient and scalable systems.
+Since 2021, I've been developing Java 8+ applications using Spring and PostgreSQL in a microservices architecture for critical, efficient and scalable systems.
-Focusing on code quality, architecture and scalability, I have solid knowledge of programming, design and architecture.
-I'm passionate about programming and I'm always learning new technologies and paradigms.
+With a focus on code quality, architecture and scalability, I have strong foundation of programming, design and architecture.
+I am passionate about programming and constantly learn new technologies and paradigms.

 **CONTACT**